karthikeyan-manivasagam/Drupal/README.md

 # Drupal

-This repo will have snippets related to drupal
+This repo will have snippets related to drupal api